cloudflare/cloudflare-docs/content/workers/examples/websockets.md

 {{<Aside type="note">}}

-WebSockets utilize an event-based system for receiving and sending messages, much like the Workers' runtime model of responding to events.
+WebSockets utilize an event-based system for receiving and sending messages, much like the Workers runtime model of responding to events.

 {{</Aside>}}